 - Write down how much you spend on all the essential living expenses (see list above).
 Whatever is left over, is what is available for rent.

-Don’t miss out on part III of our blog series on:
+Don’t miss out on part III of our blog series, How to Compare Apartments Part III – Location, Lifestyle, and Reputation.

 *Some experts believe you should apply this rule to after-tax income rather than pre-tax income.